gplepage/lsqfit/doc/source/gvar.rst

 Classes
 -------
-The fundamental class for representing gaussian variables is:
+The fundamental class for representing Gaussian variables is:

 .. autoclass:: gvar.GVar